jessielw/FrameForge/README.md

   -v, --version         show program's version number and exit --source SOURCE       Path to source file
   --encode ENCODE       Path to encode file
-  --frames FRAMES       Only use this if you want to specify the frames to generate,
+  --frames FRAMES       Only use this if you want to specify the frames to generate, this
-                        this disables sync frames --image-dir IMAGE_DIR
+                        disables sync frames
+  --image-dir IMAGE_DIR
                         Path to base image folder --indexer {lsmash,ffms2}
                         Indexer choice
-  --index-dir INDEX_DIR
+  --source-index-path SOURCE_INDEX_PATH
+                        Path to look/create indexes for source --encode-index-path ENCODE_INDEX_PATH
-                        Path to look/create indexes --sub-size SUB_SIZE   Size of subtitles
+                        Path to look/create indexes for encode --sub-size SUB_SIZE   Size of subtitles
   --left-crop LEFT_CROP
                         Left crop